schmooblidon/meleelight/contributing.md

 ## FAQ

--Q. Will Online ever be available?
+*Q. Will Online ever be available?
-  A. Most likely sometime in the future.
+*A. Most likely sometime in the future.

--Q. How many characters will there be?
+*Q. How many characters will there be?
-  A. What's planned right now is Top 8, excluding ICs.
+*A. What's planned right now is Top 8, excluding ICs.

--Q. How can I get my controller to work?
+*Q. How can I get my controller to work?
-  A. Ask Schmoo or WwwWario on Discord and they will try their best to help you.
+*A. Ask Schmoo or WwwWario on Discord and they will try their best to help you.

--Q. Why doesn't the official adapter work on Chrome?
+*Q. Why doesn't the official adapter work on Chrome?
-  A. Because Chrome won't allow direct input.
+*A. Because Chrome won't allow direct input.
+The latest WebVR-enabled experimental versions of Chrome have improved gamepad support, you might want to try those.

--Q. Why does my screen get stuck on the loading screen in the downloaded game?
+*Q. Why does my screen get stuck on the loading screen in the downloaded game?
-  A. You need to run MeleeLightDebug.html, if it still doesn't load we'll try to help.
+*A. If you are using an old download, you need to run MeleeLightDebug.html, if it still doesn't load we'll try to help.

--Q. You can go through the walls on Target Test Stages!
+*Q. You can go through the walls on Target Test Stages!
 Do you guys know about this?
-  A. Yes.
+*A. Yes.
+The collision detection is currently being reworked, and will fix these issues.

--Q. Why does my game not load and when it does load certain things makes it crash?
+*Q. Why does my game not load and when it does load certain things makes it crash?
-  A. This game is still being developed, all will be fixed a long the way.
+*A. This game is still being developed, all will be fixed along the way.

--Q. How does Melee Light compare to Melee?
+*Q. How does Melee Light compare to Melee?
-  A. The Devs are trying their best to replicate Vanilla Melee.
+*A. The Devs are trying their best to replicate Vanilla Melee.

--Q. Who made this project?
+*Q. Who made this project?
-  A. The head Developers are Schmoo, Tatatat0, Bites, BonesMalones, Nehgromancer, shf, and ShortFuse.
+*A. The head Developers are Schmoo, Tatatat0, Bites, BonesMalones, Nehgromancer, shf, and ShortFuse.

--Q. I found a bug, is there a way to report it?
+*Q. I found a bug, is there a way to report it?
-  A. Join the Discord and there's a text channel you can report bugs in.
+*A. Join the Discord and there's a text channel you can report bugs in.
 There's also Custom Stage sharing, idea sharing, and much more.
 It's also a very good way to get in contact with us.

--Q. Why is my controller not supported?
+*Q. Why is my controller not supported?
-  A. If your browser detects your controller, support for the controller can be added.
+*A. If your browser detects your controller, support for the controller can be added.
 Check this website http://rawgit.com/backbone-input/gamepad/master/examples/monitor.html to see if your controller is detected.
 If your controller is detected by this page, but doesn't work in game, contact one of the Devs.
 If your controller is not detected by this page, you might have better luck with    another web browser.

--Q. Where can I download the game?
+*Q. Where can I download the game?
-  A. Download from https://github.com/schmooblidon/meleelight/archive/download.zip, unzip and open index.html with your internet browser of choice.(edited)
+*A. Download from https://github.com/schmooblidon/meleelight/archive/download.zip, unzip and open index.html with your internet browser of choice.

   ## Additional notes